of Connectors and Creators

 Long story short: playing with you is going to be fun.

-"Internationally recognized TED speaker and leader in the field of scientific innovation.
-Notable win: went on the air with Bill Nye the Science Guy.
-Identifies as a joyous disruptor of the status quo."
+"I am an internationally recognized TED speaker and leader in the field of scientific innovation who once went on the air with Bill Nye the Science Guy.
+I identify as a joyous disruptor of the status quo."